People

 Cristina Savin, IST Fellow, 2017 starting as Assistant Professor at NYU in Neuroscience and Data Science

-Thomas R Sokolowski, Postdoc, 2020 starting as Group Leader at Frankfurt Institute for Advanced Studies
+Thomas R Sokolowski, 2020 starting as Group Leader at Frankfurt Institute for Advanced Studies